Please enable JavaScript to use file uploader.

 There is a standing schedule for the Faculty Development Program:

-The only variables in our schedule are whether a particular bundle is offered during a given term and the exact timing of each bundle.
-If we have two sections of the same bundle running, or if that bundle runs in May/June, we ask for the participants to be available all day to participate in the bundle that they need.
+The only variables in our schedule are whether a particular course is offered during a given term and the exact timing of each bundle.
+If we have two sections of the same course running, or if that bundle runs in May/June, we ask for the participants to be available all day to participate in the course that they need.

-Please note that the first bundle does not run in the summer term and if the second and third bundles are offered, they will run in May/June.
-We do not have Faculty Development Program bundles running in July/August.
+Please note that FDP1 does not run in the summer term and if FDP2 and FDP3 are offered, they will run in May/June.
+We do not have Faculty Development Program course running in July/August.

 As a reminder, The following are the professional development requirements through the Teaching & Learning Centre for newly-hired full-time faculty members: